Igalia/vkrunner/README.md

 tolerance.
 Each tolerance value can be an `double` type real number or percentage e.g., `0.01%`.
 See [examples/tolerance.shader_test]( examples/tolerance.shader_test) for the usage of `tolerance` command.

+> push layout (std140|std430)

+> ssbo layout (std140|std430)

+> ubo layout (std140|std430)

+Sets the expected layout for subsequent commands that operate on push constants, SSBOs and UBOs respectively.
+All layouts default to std430 except the UBO layout which defaults to std140.
+This matches the defaults in GLSL.

 > clear color _r_ _g_ _b_ _a_